 - Identify alternative shipping corridors and overland routing options.

-- Stress-test supplier dependencies tied to Gulf ports or energy inputs.
+- Stress-test supplier dependencies tied to Gulf ports, energy inputs, and payment infrastructure.

 3. Cloud and Technology Infrastructure